mahrud/mahrud.github.io/journal.md

 order: 4
 ---

-Here is a non-exhaustive list of random bits of Macaulay2-fu I've learned over time, with credits.
+This is a survey of some Macaulay2-fu I've learned over time, sometimes from questions and answers on the [Google group], with credits.

 {% for item in site.journal %}{% if item.status == "published" %}
 * [{{ item.title }}]({{ site.baseurl }}{{ item.url }}){% endif %}{% endfor %}

-## Drafts
+## Miscellaneous
-{% for item in site.journal %}{% if item.status == "draft" %}
+{% for item in site.journal %}{% if item.status == "misc" %}
 * [{{ item.title }}]({{ site.baseurl }}{{ item.url }}){% endif %}{% endfor %}

+{% comment %}
 In Spring and Fall of 2020 I was sponsored by the MSRI to work for the [Macaulay2] project.
 In that year, my [contributions] spanned over 60 pull requests.